Port of Québec

 Communications and public activities

-The Canne à pommeau d’or for the 186th year
+Canne à pommeau d’or award

-A digital version for the Historical Pedestrian Rally
+6th edition of the Historical Pedestrian Rally

-This activity is part of the plan to enhance port heritage and is the result of a valuable collaboration with the Musée naval de Québec and the Huron-Wendat Nation.
-For this fifth edition, the QPA also relied on generous sponsors, namely, Tourisme Wendake, La Traite restaurant, Excursions Maritimes Québec, and Strøm Spa Nordique.
+For a second year, we presented a digital version of our historic rally.
+In total, 608 people participated in the activity in 2022.
+The rally is part of our program to promote the port’s historical heritage.
+The activity is carried out in collaboration with the Musée naval de Québec and the Huron-Wendat Nation.
+For this 6th edition, the QPA relied on support from generous sponsors, namely, Tourisme Wendake, the Musée de la civilisation, Excursions Maritimes Québec, and Strøm Spa Nordique.